Executive Leadership Group

 Michael is committed to enabling innovation and using data and information technology to inform new safer models of care.

-Director of Finance and Corporate Services: Colin Murray
+Director of Finance and Corporate Services: Sayeed Zia

-Colin Murray was appointed Acting Director of Finance and Corporate Services for the Sydney Children’s Hospitals Network in September 2019.
+Sayeed Zia was appointed as the Director, Finance and Corporate Services for Sydney Children’s Hospitals Network in October 2020.

 Director of Allied Health: Dr Paula Bray